nkzro/odin-recipes/README.md

 # odin-recipes
-The current project is the first assignment for the Odin Project.
+The current project is the first one for the Odin Project.

-The purpose of this assignment is to show a basic understanding of html, including the following skills.
+The purpose of this project is to show a basic understanding of html, including the following skills.

 - Creating a simple layout
 - Being able to add and format text